 The Girl on the Train (2016) Director: Tate Taylor

-Emily Blunt plays Rachel, an alcoholic ex-wife who rides the train every day past her ex-husband’s home with his new wife.
+Emily Blunt plays Rachel, an alcoholic divorcee who rides the train every day past her ex-husband’s home with his new wife.
 He had cheated on Rachel and married his new lover because Rachel was infertile.
 The story-telling of the film is confused and blurred at times, and soon we find out about a murder.
 Rachel is the prime suspect.
-However, a serious of psychological events unfold in which it is revealed that her ex-husband’s philandering led him to impregnate a woman and then kill her in the woods.
-He has been gaslighting Rachel this whole time, making her feel terrible about herself and descend into alcoholism.
+However, a series of psychological events unfolds in which it is revealed that her ex-husband’s philandering led him to impregnate a woman and then kill her in the woods.
+He has been gaslighting Rachel about it this whole time, making her feel terrible about herself and causing her to descend into alcoholism.
 In triumphant revenge, Rachel and his new wife attack him, and Rachel delivers the final blow with a corkscrew (as a nod to her alcoholism).